 Love for the outdoors

-Regardless of the camp you choose for your child this spring and summer, the Y knows the importance of giving them as much time as possible to be engaged in activities that take place outside.
+Regardless of the camp you choose for your child this summer, the Y knows the importance of giving them as much time as possible to be engaged in activities that take place outside.
 Ensuring your child connects with Mother Nature is a big focus of our camp programming.
 So whether it’s going on a hike, spending an afternoon kayaking, heading outside to play sports and games or working on their balance and cardio while paddle boarding, we encourage all campers to pack their love for the outdoors—they’ll be so glad they did!